Botswana Unified Revenue Service

 Botswana Unified Revenue Service (BURS) is the revenue service and a government agency of the Botswana government.
-Botswana Unified Revenue Service is responsible for collecting taxes and administering the Botswana Unified Revenue Service Act.
-The duties of the Botswana Unified Revenue Service include providing tax assistance to taxpayers and pursuing and resolving instances of erroneous or fraudulent tax filings.
+BURS is responsible for collecting taxes and administering the Botswana Unified Revenue Service Act.
+The duties of BURS include providing tax assistance to taxpayers and pursuing and resolving instances of erroneous or fraudulent tax filings.

 Revenue collection

-Botswana Unified Revenue Service is responsible for assessing, collecting and accounting for revenue through the Ministry of Finance and Economic Development as specified by the Botswana Unified Revenue Service Act.
-The revenues and taxes administered by Botswana Unified Revenue Service include;
+Botswana Unified Revenue Service is responsible for assessing, collecting and accounting for revenue through the Ministry of Finance as specified by the Botswana Unified Revenue Service Act.
+The revenues and taxes administered by BURS include;